TukuToi/tukutoi-search-and-filter/README.txt

 With TukuToi Search & Filter you can build custom Queries and Front End filters, to search thru your Post, Terms or Users.

 == Changelog ==

+= 2.28.2 =
+[Fixed] Template applied to Loop results got duplicated to other loop results when on ajax/same page

 = 2.28.1 =
 * [Added] Merge ShortCode Types and declarations instead of overwriting filter argument